 Restaurants and Bars

-At the vast majority of restaurants and bars in the French capital, sticking with business casual attire-- anything from a simple dress and blazer or jacket, skirt or slacks or even nicely ironed, clean-cut jeans and a shirt/top-- is absolutely fine.
-Particularly in street-side traditional bars and brasseries that lack a bouncer, there's really no dress code enforced at all aside from "shirts required".
-Locals are often more casual than you think: while they do tend, on average, to be fairly stylish and well-put together, it's not at all unusual to spot locals wearing jeans, laid-back jackets, and converse for a night of casual drinks with friends or dinner at the neighbourhood bistrot.
+At the vast majority of restaurants and bars in the French capital, sticking with business casual attire—anything from a simple dress and blazer or jacket, skirt or slacks, or even nicely ironed, clean-cut jeans and a shirt/top—is fine.
+Particularly in street-side traditional bars and brasseries that lack a bouncer, there's no dress code enforced at all aside from "shirts required."

-Hats and baseball caps are frowned on in many corners, but in a casual neighborhood bar or brasserie playing live sports games they shouldn't raise any eyebrows.
-You should generally remove all hats and caps when eating in a restaurant, though-- even one that appears fairly casual and/or are frequented by hat-donning hipsters.
+Hats and baseball caps are frowned on in many corners, but in a casual neighborhood bar or brasserie playing live sports games, they shouldn't raise any eyebrows.
+You should generally remove all hats and caps when eating in a restaurant, though—even one that appears fairly casual or is frequented by hat-donning hipsters.

 If you make a reservation at a restaurant or selective bar, it might be a good idea to call ahead to ask whether any specific attire is required.
 After all, even if you're let in and led to your table, you may feel out of place and awkward if you're wearing an old pair of jeans and the rest of the patrons are dressed to the nines.

-The bottom line for fancier restaurants and more exclusive bars such as The Hemingway Bar at the Ritz, or any bar that requires a reservation?
-Opt for semiformal to formal attire: that means a dress, skirt, or well-ironed slacks, a nice shirt or top, jacket, and more formal footwear.
+The bottom line for fancier restaurants and more exclusive bars such as The Hemingway Bar at the Ritz, or any bar that requires a reservation, opt for semi-formal to formal attire.
+This means a dress, skirt, or well-ironed slacks, a nice shirt or top, jacket, and more formal footwear.

-Women shouldn't feel obliged to wear heels and men aren't generally expected to sport ties, even in fancier restaurants-- a shirt and jacket are generally fine.
-Again, however, it's recommended that you check ahead about dress codes in pricier restaurants and bars, just to be certain.
+Women shouldn't feel obliged to wear heels and men aren't generally expected to sport ties, even in fancier restaurants—a shirt and jacket are usually fine.
+Again, however, it's recommended that you check ahead about dress codes in pricier restaurants and bars, to be sure.

-Finally, if you've booked a formal dinner cruise on the Seine (one of the top 10 attractions we recommend on a first visit to Paris) make sure to observe the rules described above for pricier restaurants.
-Most of these require semiformal to formal dress for both men and women.
+Finally, if you've booked a formal dinner cruise on the Seine (one of the top 10 attractions we recommend on your first visit to Paris) make sure to observe the rules described above for pricier restaurants.
+Most of these require semi-formal to formal dress for both men and women.